Xai-Xai

 Xai-Xai ([ˈʃaj ˈʃaj]) is a city in the south of Mozambique.
 Until 1975, the city was named João Belo.
 It is the capital of Gaza Province.
 As of 2007 it has a population of 116,343.

 History

 Portuguese rule

 Xai-Xai, formerly João Belo, developed in the early 1900s, under Portuguese rule, as a companion port to Lourenço Marques (now Maputo), though its economic significance was never on par with Mozambique's largest city.
 Before independence from Portugal in 1975, Xai-Xai was known as João Belo, in the Overseas Province of Mozambique.
 João Belo grew and developed under Portuguese rule as a port, agricultural and industrial centre (rice and cashew were harvested and processed), a provider of services, including a district hospital and banking, and an administrative centre.
 Tourism was also important with beaches and hotels.
 In 1970, the city had 63,949 inhabitants.

 Post-independence from Portugal

-It was hit hard by the 2000 Limpopo floods, with some buildings 3 m under water.
+It was hit hard by the 2000 Limpopo floods, caused by four weeks of heavy rainfall accompanying Cyclone Leon-Eline, leaving some buildings 3 m under water.
 However, shortly after the waters receded the town was opened for business again.